Postal 2: Controversies

 In 2004, the Office of Film and Literature Classification banned Postal 2 in New Zealand, citing high levels of violent content and animal violence.
 Distribution or purchase for personal use is a criminal offense, punishable by up to 10 years in prison and a fine of $50,000.
-In Australia, the game was banned by the Australian Classification Board in October 2005, but the ban was eventually lifted in October 2013.
+In Australia, the game was banned by the Australian Classification Board in October 2005, but the ban was quietly lifted in October 2013.
 In Sweden, the Chancellor of Justice took the local distributor of the game to court.
 He was prosecuted with "illegal depiction of violence", a crime falling under the Swedish freedom-of-speech act.
 The court dismissed the case on December 12, 2006.
-In May 2016, the game was removed from the German version of Steam, likely due to its content.
+In May 2016, the game was removed from the German version of Steam because it is on the list of media harmful to young people which means that it may only be offered and sold to adults after age verification (Steam does not offer age verification that is valid under German law).

 Regarding his views on the subject, Linux and Macintosh developer Ryan C. Gordon, who ported the game to those platforms, stated that he feels that the game holds a mirror to the worst aspects of modern society, saying in an interview that the game is a "brilliant caricature of our mangled, disconnected, fast-food society, disguised as a collection of dirty jokes and ultraviolence."
 Michael Simms, founder of Linux Game Publishing, also at one point commented on the matter, stating that "although I wasn't a fan of the gameplay in Postal 2, I loved the message that the company was trying to put out.
 Because you can play Postal 2 in the most violent and graphic way, but you can also play it without hurting a single person.
 I don't know anyone who's played it like that, but I like that the people who made Postal are saying you can get through this game without any violence."

 In January 2008, three nineteen-year-olds were arrested following a three-week-long arson and theft spree in Gaston County, North Carolina.
-Their crimes were apparently inspired by actions that could be carried out in Postal 2.
+Police claimed that the spree was inspired by actions that could be carried out in Postal 2.